axambo/CV/Statements/Xambo.DiversityStatement.md

 ## What else Can We Do?

-As agents of change, we can improve our environment keeping updated and getting feedback from our colleagues about our organization's actions and achievements, and establishing constant dialogue with the department.
+As agents of change, we can improve our environment establishing constant dialogue with the department about the organization's actions and achievements.
 Furthermore, attending events related to diversity, such as the [Diversity Symposium 2016](http://www.diversity.gatech.edu/diversitysymposium) at Georgia Tech, is important to network, join forces and share current issues and future strategies.